wp-plugins/list-yo-files/readme.txt

 * Leaving "folder" argument undeclared now produces a text warning instead of listing the WordPress root folder.

 == Upgrade Notice ==

+= 0.82 =

+Non-critical update for users who want to have a file icon in front of their file.

 = 0.81 =